robertreppel/les/cmd/compliance-test/README.md

 # Event Modeling Language Language Compliance Test

-Tests whether an API created from EML by a builder such as les-node complies with the EML specification.
+Tests whether an API created from ESL by a builder such as les-node complies with the ESL specification.

 * Are all the command processor end points working?
 * Are the read models working?